madhu5912/ForenSight/README.md

 ## 3. Install (Kali Linux)

-Both team machines are on Kali.
 Install `libmagic`, the Python packages, and the Sleuth Kit + ewf-tools needed to read CFReDS disk images:

 ```bash